fastify/releasify/README.md

 A CLI tool to simplify your release process!

 **Important note**:
-This tool simplify a process, if you don't have one, it is the right time to adopt one!
+This tool simplifies your release process, if you don't have one, it is the right time to start adopting one!

 ## The Release Process with `releasify`

-This is what you can archive with this tool to release your module:
+This is what you can archive with `releasify`:

   1. You want to release your `awesome-module`
-1. Go to the local directory an checkout the branch you want to release
+  2. Go to the local directory and checkout the branch you want to release
-1. Execute `releasify publish` (see the [examples](#Publish)) and the tool will:
+  3. Execute `releasify publish` (see the [examples](#Publish)).

+At this point, the tool will perform the following actions for you:

-  1. checks that your local repo is aligned with your git remote
+  * It checks that your local repo is aligned with your git remote
-  1. updates the version of your `package.json`
+  * It updates the version of your `package.json` (version bump)
-  1. publishes the module in your `npm` registry using your default settings
+  * It publishes the module in the `npm` registry using your default settings
-  1. commit&push the bumped version to your remote
+  * It commits & pushes the bumped version to your remote
-  1. creates a GitHub release with a CHANGELOG description and appling a tag with the same version of the `package.json`
+  * It creates a GitHub release with a CHANGELOG description also creating a tag with the same version as per your `package.json`

-1. A new version of your module is now published! 🎉
+A new version of your module is now published! 🎉

 ## Install